 Psychology: NeuroscienceOffered by: Psychology

-SRU has the right combination of opportunities and experiences for students who focus their psychology studies on Neuroscience, including the ability to work closely with faculty and expert training in research methods and techniques in well-equipped laboratories.
+Slippery Rock University's Psychology major with a Neuroscience concentration offers student groups, experienced faculty, and diverse internship opportunities.
+SRU's curriculum includes the right combination of opportunities and experiences for students who focus their psychology studies on neuroscience, including the ability to work closely with faculty and expert training in research methods and techniques in well-equipped laboratories.

 What Will You Learn?

-Students in the Psychology track in Neuroscience will take a broad and challenging set of courses in psychology, biology, chemistry, physics and math - as well as upper level courses in neuroscience.
+Students majoring in Psychology with a Neuroscience track take a broad and challenging set of courses in psychology, biology, chemistry, physics, and math as well as upper-level courses in neuroscience.
 Electives are tailored to each student's interests and career goals.
-With a foundation in the sciences, majors will apply their knowledge by completing an independent research study in collaboration with a faculty mentor.
-You will learn both content and applied skills such as:
+With a foundation in the sciences, Psychology majors apply their knowledge by completing an independent research study in collaboration with a faculty mentor.
+They learn both content and applied skills such as:

 - Laboratory methods and techniques

-- Research methods including planning experiments, developing hypotheses, and the use of statistics.
+- Research methods such as planning experiments, developing hypotheses, and using statistics

 - Data collection, analysis, and interpretation